SAT and ACT: Ten Day-of Tips

 6) Morning Pages

 Right after you wake up, you put your pen to a piece of paper and fill THREE pages.
 (If you’re short on time, just set a timer for 5 minutes and write until the alarm goes off.)
-Your writing doesn’t have to make sense, be grammatically correct, or discuss anything especially deep.
+What you write does NOT have to make sense, be grammatically correct, or discuss anything especially deep.
 In fact, you don’t even correct mistakes—no crossing out or erasing or deleting allowed!
 And what’s more?
-You’re never even going to READ what you wrote, so you can discard it or stuff it in a drawer.
+You’re never even going to READ what you wrote, so you can rip it up or shove it in a drawer as soon as you’re done.

 So, if you’re writing garbage and you’re never going to read it or use it again, you might be thinking: “what’s the point?”
-The answer is simple: the point is to clear your mind of all the gunk and mental chatter, so that those subconscious thoughts aren’t taking up your head space when you’re sitting in your testing seat!
+The answer is simple: the point is to clear your mind of all the junk and running mental monologue, so that those subconscious thoughts aren’t taking up your precious head space when you’re trying to do more important things!

-And the morning of the SAT or ACT is exactly the kind of morning when you want to purge anything from your brain that won’t help you stay present and focused!
+The morning of the SAT or ACT is exactly the kind of morning when you want to purge anything from your brain that won’t help you stay present and focused.

-This can be a handy trick in the (sometimes also stressful) weeks leading up to the test, too.
+This routine can really work wonders during the (sometimes also stressful) weeks leading up to the test, too, btw.
+Give it a try and watch your day-to-day focus noticeably improve.

-After you’ve used Morning Pages to cleanse your mind of useless thoughts that aren’t going to help you ace your test, now you get to warm up your mind and get into the test-taking zone!
+After you’ve used Morning Pages to purge your mind of rubbish that would get in the way of the test score you deserve, now it’s time to warm up your mind and get into the test-taking zone!

-Think about it: you wouldn’t give a piano recital without loosening up your fingers with some scales, would you?
-And you wouldn’t run your championship track meet without stretching and jogging a few laps, would you?
-Likewise, you should not take a high-stakes test without doing the same for your brain.
+Think about it: you wouldn’t give a guitar recital without loosening up your fingers with some scales, would you?
+And you wouldn’t take the field for a soccer playoff without stretching and jogging a few laps first, would you?

-The quickest and easiest way to do this is to take a page of easy-ish Math or Grammar questions and work your way through them.
+The most efficient way to do this is to take a page of relatively easy Math or Grammar questions and work your way through them.
 You can recycle the first 4-6 questions of English, “Standard English Conventions,” or Math from an old practice test OR from old SAT/ACT homework assignments or practice drills.
-Don’t tackle super-hard questions—you might just end up discouraging yourself, and we want you to get to that testing center feeling confident.
-Give yourself some quick wins so you can start to get your head in the game.

-If time is short, you could even do your 4-6 questions of “warm up” while you’re eating your balanced breakfast or commuting to your test center!
+If time is short, you could even do your 4-6 questions of “warm up” while you’re eating your healthy breakfast or commuting to your test center!

 8) Bring these test-day necessities with you.

-As you know, there are some essentials that you must bring with you on Test Day.
-(And I list them all out for you in this post!)
+As you know, there are some key items that you must bring with you on Test Day.
+(They’re so key to a good score, in fact, that I dedicated a whole post to listing out what you should bring!)

 So, your next morning-of step is to actually BRING THEM with you, so you have everything you’ll need to check in, take the test, and stay physically comfortable along the way!

-Expert mode: pack these items all up the night before the test so you’re not scrambling to assemble everything in the hectic hour before you leave the house.
+If you really want to do your future self a favor: pack these items all up the night before the test so you’re not scrambling to assemble everything in the possibly intense hour before you leave the house.

 person standing with a backpack in one hand